harrisonlab/phytophthora/P.cac_10300_bioinf.md

 Abyss is very sensitive to the presence of junction adapter sequences in matepair datasets.
 To remove the occurence of any junction adapters the program nextclip was used.

+Cateory A reads contain adapters in both reads of a pair.
+Category B and C reads contain an adapter in a single read of the pair.
+Category D reads don't contain adapters in the either read of the pair.
 ```shell
 	qlogin
 	cd /home/groups/harrisonlab/project_files/idris